Ohio State Buckeyes LB K'Vaughan Pope escorted off field after blowup on sideline - NewsBreak

 Ohio State Buckeyes LB K'Vaughan Pope escorted off field after blowup on sideline

-Ohio State linebacker K'Vaughan Pope was escorted to the locker room in the second quarter of Saturday's game against Akron after a blowup on the sideline.
-Pope, according to Lettermen Row, tried to enter the game in the second quarter but was waved off by Buckeyes linebacker Teradja Mitchell.
-Once back on the sideline, Pope walked toward the locker room before being walked back to the sideline by an Ohio State staffer.www.espn.com
+Ohio State linebacker K'Vaughan Pope was escorted to the locker room in the second quarter of Saturday's Buckeyes game against visiting Akron after a blowup on the sideline.
+Pope, according to LetterMen Row, tried to enter the game in the second quarter but was waved off by Buckeyes linebacker Teradja Mitchell.
+Once back on the sideline, Pope walked toward the locker room before being walked back to the sideline by an Ohio State staffer.www.chatsports.com